gschwid/Roblox_Spelling_Bee_Automation/README.md

 ## How to run this yourself.

-**STILL WORKING ON THIS**

 This bot should work on most Windows machines.
 If you're using Windows, follow these steps to set it up:

-### 1) Download the compiled program
-- Zip file can be found [here](https://drive.google.com/file/d/1n6vo-PFLL8N1JkoMcFGWhvCMTkL2LZyC/view?usp=sharing)
-- Download and extract it somewhere on your computer.
-- Open up the folder, you should see the application file, an _internal folder (dont edit this), and a reference picture.

-### 2) Prepare a reference image
-- You need an image of your Roblox character saved as "reference.png" in this directory, replacing the one showing mine.
 ### 1) Download the compiled program
 - Zip file can be found [here](https://drive.google.com/file/d/1n6vo-PFLL8N1JkoMcFGWhvCMTkL2LZyC/view?usp=sharing)
 - Download and extract it somewhere on your computer.